FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/provider.md

 # Provider

-A Provider is an entity that made the infrastructure and/or services available for purchase.
+A Provider is an entity that made the resources and/or services available for purchase.
 It is commonly used for cost analysis and reporting scenarios.

 The Provider column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null values.

-See [Appendix: Origination of the cost data](../appendix/origination_of_cost_data.md) section for context (Provider/Publisher/Invoicing Entity) in various purchasing scenarios.
+See [Appendix: Origination of cost data](#origination-of-cost-data) section for examples of Provider, Publisher and Invoice Issuer values that can be used for various purchasing scenarios.

 ## Column ID